KentenRoth/100DaysOfCode/README.md

 Today I had a lot of stuff going on, but managed to sneak in a little time.
 I spent tonight building out small components that I could use in different projects.
 I think down the line if I do use them a few times I will create a repo to put them in.

 ---

+Day 99

+Today was another very limited one my computer day.
+I had a lot going on and finding time to get on my computer was difficult.
+I am not sure if I am feeling burnout or if it is just the end of the year and being frustrated.
+My goal coming into 2018 was to find a new job, and get away from what I was doing.
+Coming up short of that goal has hit me a lot harder than expected.
+Once I finish off my 100 days tomorrow I will take a break to reset then jump back into coding.
+I don't think I will do another 100 days or anything.
+I am not sure how I will keep myself on task, but will come up with something.

+---